 It’s been ten weeks since I came here and started auditioning.
 The first wave was a dense bulk of over twenty auditions I had done within six weeks.
 The more I auditioned the better I got; I learned how to wait patiently for my turn in the singing auditions, and how to stand out in a crowd in the dancing auditions.
 I stylized my C.V to make it look more like the ones I was seeing around me.
-And most importantly, I learned to decouple between doing a good job in an audition and being rejected from it; it wasn’t about whether I’m good or not, but rather, was I what they’re looking for.
+And most importantly, I learned to decouple between doing a good job in an audition and being rejected at the end of it; it wasn’t about whether I’m good or not, but rather was I what they’re looking for.

 Before coming to New York, I remember pondering about my identity as a performer, and how I’d like to present myself – as a dancer, an actor-dancer-singer, or maybe just a performer.
 These thoughts became ever relevant as I learned that every musical theater production in this city holds two kinds of auditions – ‘singers who dance’, and ‘dancers who sing’.
 I found that the vocal materials I had prepared before coming here were not impressive enough for a ‘singers who dance’ audition.

 Nonetheless, as a dancer I noticed I had a few advantages.
 My buff-petite size and my movement style both made me stand out in the ‘dancers who sing’ calls.
-It was that realization that made me focus on that kind of audition from that point.
-After creating an impression as a bad-ass dancer, the selection of audition songs I had ready were perfect to give the impression that not only can I dance really well, but I am also a relatively good singer.
+It was that realization that made me focus on those kinds of auditions from that point on.
+After creating an impression as a bad-ass dancer, the selection of audition songs I had ready were perfect to give the impression that not only can I dance really well, but I am also a pretty good singer.

 The Cats audition was a demonstration of the ferocity of Broadway auditions, featuring the best dancers I’ve been up against so far.
 This was a well anticipated fierceness, as many dancers who can sing, act and tumble (such as myself) find this Musical desirable.
 I did my best, but didn’t pass the first stage.
 Being aware of decoupling performance anxiety and audition rejection, I only imagined this was a perfect example of the show’s crew having a cornucopia of talents to choose from, compelling them to take the performers’ former experience as a factor – a competition I stood no chance in.